brianwx5/intro_to_devops/Module_C/README.md

 The previous section had you use `vi` or `vim` to write scripts.

-This is an important skill to have because sometimes you made not have an IDE available and you want to automate a task **quick and dirty** or for **functionality testing**.
+This is an important skill to have because sometimes you may not have an IDE available and you want to automate a task **quick and dirty** or for **functionality testing**.

 **Stay away from quick and dirty solutions**, generally you want to ensure that your code